 - Performs other duties as required.

-- A minimum of five years of professional experience working in the climate or energy sector (public or private), climate change, or a related field.
+- A minimum of eight years of professional experience working in climate change or energy policy.

-- Experience working in government, non-profit, advocacy, or for a philanthropic organization is preferred..
+- Experience working in government, non-profit or philanthropic organizations is preferred.

 - Integrity: Commitment to Sequoia Climate Foundation’s mission and values.